 We won’t get into the details of what a mesh network is, but we’ll provide you a little context so that you can better understand it as you read through this post:

 A mesh network is a network topology in which each node (called a mesh node) relays data for the network.
 All nodes cooperate in the distribution of data in the network. – Wikipedia

-In essence, each of the websites, although hosted separately, owned by people that don’t know each other, are all, inevitably interconnected to one another.
-Again, nothing new in the concept, we see it everyday in various botnets, right?
+In essence each of the websites, although hosted separately and owned by people who don’t know each other, are all inevitably interconnected to one another.
+Again, nothing new in the concept.
+We see it everyday in various botnets, right?

-The latest exploit kit payloads we are tracking on compromised websites seem to have a very similar characteristic, they are part of a bigger network of compromised website, or what we’re classifying as a compromised Website Mesh Network.
+The latest exploit kit payloads that we are tracking on compromised websites seem to have a very similar characteristics, they are part of a bigger network of compromised website, or what we’re classifying as a compromised website mesh network.
 As websites get infected, the attackers are continuously adding them to their larger network of malware intermediaries.
-This means it is not only being used against people visiting the website, but also against users of other compromised sites.
+This means the malware is not only being used against people visiting the website, but also against users of other compromised sites.